pratikgk45/Auto-Test-Case-Checker/README.md

 ----------
 Suppose you want to participate or to solve problems in http://codeforces.com/contest/1163

 * Navigate to repository.
 Run the server by running __python3 main.py__ command.
-Server will be running at http://127.0.0.1:5000/
+Server will be running at http://127.0.0.1:5000/ by default.
+To change port or if it is not available, change __port__ variable in __main.py__ file.
 * Open another terminal and run __source init.sh__ command.
 It gives permissions to .sh files for execution and initializes __sol__, __ver__ and __run__ commands. __Every time you open new terminal, you need to execute this command to use sol, ver and run commands__.
 * Then, run __sol__ command.
 Enter Contest ID (say 1163 for this contest).
 Enter __space-separated__ problem IDs for problems you want to solve (say A B1 B2). __If you want to solve all problems, keep this place blank and just press ENTER__.
 * If any error occurs(invalid contest ID, network error or if problems are not released), program will terminate.